tannerhallman/codehappier.com-v2/README.md

 # Code Happier Blog

+Hey I am (Tanner Hallman)[https://tannerhallman.com].
 This is my personal blog where I write about my experiences as a software engineer.
 I write about topics that I find interesting and that I think will be useful to others.
 I hope you find something useful here.

 ## Tech Stack